atsaloli/cicd/gitlab-ci/01-setting-up-ci/22-registering-our-first-runner.md

 sudo gitlab-ci-multi-runner register
 ```

-Go to the "Settings" tab of your project, and then select the "Pipelines" sub-tab.

-You'll see the URL you will need to provide GitLab Runner (tells it how to get to GitLab) as well as the registration token.

-- Provide the URL from the "CI/CD settings" page
+- Provide the URL from the "Runner settings" page
-- Provide the token from the "CI/CD setting" page
+- Provide the token from the "Runner setting" page
-- For description, you can put "Shell runner".
+- For description, put "Shell runner".
-- Don't put any tags (we'll learn later how to tag jobs to route them to specific runners).
+- Don't put any tags (we'll cover tags later)
 - Don't lock the runner to a project (not locking the runner makes it a shared runner, it can be shared between projects)
-- For executor, pick "shell".
+- For executor, pick "shell"

 You should now see the Shell runner: